PHP-DI/PHP-DI/doc/getting-started.md

 - [Zend Framework 2](https://github.com/PHP-DI/ZF2-Bridge) (beta version)
 - [Silly](frameworks/silly.md)

 If you want to use PHP-DI with another framework or your own code, try to use `$container->get()` in you root application class or front controller.
+Have a look at this [**demo application**](https://github.com/PHP-DI/demo) built around PHP-DI for a practical example.

 ## What's next